 The Americas Prize for Best Experimental Film

-Both Juries can grant the Special Award to a film of their own free choice.
-The Jury must give its reasons for granting this award.
-Only one of these awards may be granted ex aequo.
+Both Juries may also grant a Special Jury Award to a film of their choosing.
+The Jury must provide justification for granting this award.